Sustainable food system: Sourcing sustainable food

 At the global level the environmental impact of agribusiness is being addressed through sustainable agriculture, cellular agriculture and organic farming.

-Various alternatives to meat and novel or classes of foods can substantially increase sustainability.
-There are large potentials and benefits of marine algae-based aquaculture for the development of a future healthy and sustainable food system.
+Various alternatives to meat and novel classes of foods can substantially increase sustainability.
+There are large potential benefits of marine algae-based aquaculture for the development of a future healthy and sustainable food system.
 Fungiculture, another sector of a growing bioeconomy besides algaculture, may also become a larger component of a sustainable food system.
 Consumption shares of various other ingredients for meat analogues such as protein from pulses may also rise substantially in a sustainable food system.
-Optimised dietary scenarios would also see changes in various other types of foods such as nuts and pulses such as beans, which have favorable environmental and health profiles.
+The integration of single-cell protein, which can be produced from captured CO2.
+Optimized dietary scenarios would also see changes in various other types of foods such as nuts, as well as pulses such as beans, which have favorable environmental and health profiles.

 Complementary approaches under development include vertical farming of various types of foods and various agricultural technologies, often using digital agriculture.

 Sustainable seafood

 Sustainable seafood is seafood from either fished or farmed sources that can maintain or increase production in the future without jeopardizing the ecosystems from which it was acquired.
 The sustainable seafood movement has gained momentum as more people become aware about both overfishing and environmentally destructive fishing methods.
+The goal of sustainable seafood practices is to ensure that fish populations are able to continue to thrive, that marine habitats are protected, and that fishing and aquaculture practices do not have negative impacts on local communities or economies.

+There are several factors that go into determining whether a seafood product is sustainable or not.
+These include the method of fishing or farming, the health of the fish population, the impact on the surrounding environment, and the social and economic implications of the seafood production.
+Some sustainable seafood practices include using methods that minimize bycatch, implementing seasonal or area closures to allow fish populations to recover, and using aquaculture methods that minimize the use of antibiotics or other chemicals.
+Organizations such as the Marine Stewardship Council (MSC) and the Aquaculture Stewardship Council (ASC) work to promote sustainable seafood practices and provide certification for products that meet their sustainability standards.
+In addition, many retailers and restaurants are now offering sustainable seafood options to their customers, often labeled with a sustainability certification logo to make it easier for consumers to make informed choices.
+Consumers can also play a role in promoting sustainable seafood by making conscious choices about the seafood they purchase and consume.
+This can include choosing seafood that is labeled as sustainably harvested or farmed, asking questions about the source and production methods of the seafood they purchase, and supporting restaurants and retailers that prioritize sustainability in their seafood offerings.
+By working together to promote sustainable seafood practices, we can help to ensure the health and sustainability of our oceans and the communities that depend on them.